 South Berkeley, sometimes referred to as the Lorin District, remains one of Berkeley's most accessible and affordable neighborhoods.
 An expressive community, South Berkeley has many creative outlets, including the inspired art galleries of the Ashby Arts District.
 The Ashby BART station makes getting around the Bay Area a breeze.

 Temescal began as its own little village, eventually choosing to incorporate with Oakland and is now one of the city's oldest neighborhoods.
 With its active local business and friendly atmosphere, this is one area not to be overlooked.
 An annual street fair displays Temescal's cultural variety and gives those new to the area a chance to meet neighborhood merchants and business owners.
-Conveniently located to nearby MacArthur BART station, the neighborhood is known for its easy access to San Francisco.
+Conveniently located to the nearby MacArthur BART station, the neighborhood is known for its easy access to San Francisco.

 Rockridge is what many consider the ideal Oakland neighborhood.
 This neighborhood has an exemplary public transportation system combined with a very pedestrian-friendly layout, making commuting easy and local exploration fun and relaxing.
 BART and bus lines vein through the community and several freeways feed you to the Caldecott Tunnel, Bay Bridge, East I-580 and South I-880.

 The tiny town of Piedmont is one of the wealthiest and prettiest cities in California.
-Named by Forbes Magazine in 2007 as the "Best Place to Live" in the United States, the desirability of this neighborhood has not gone ignored.
+Named by Forbes Magazine in 2007 as the "Best Place to Live" in the United States, the desirability of this area has not gone ignored.
 The 11,000 residents enjoy the best of both worlds: small-town independence and the convenient access to all the big city amenities of San Francisco, Berkeley, Oakland, and upscale Walnut Creek just a short 20 minutes away.

 Rancho Buri Buri is situated between the major roads of El Camino Real, Westborough Blvd. and Junipero Serra Blvd.
-Public transportation is a plus, since the neighborhood has several dispersed SamTrans bus stops, as well as a BART station right across El Camino, within a 10-minute walk for most of the neighborhood and A 20 minute drive to downtown San Francisco.
+Public transportation is a plus, since the neighborhood has several dispersed SamTrans bus stops, as well as a BART station right across El Camino, within a 10-minute walk for most of the neighborhood and A 20-minute drive to downtown San Francisco.
 Rancho Buri Buri is known as a very clean, safe area great for families.

 Colma is where lots of students live while attending nearby colleges.
 Because of the high percentage of people living in Colma are enrolled in college, Colma has a number of services, amenities and opportunities geared towards the needs and activities of students.
 Easy, convenient access to BART & MUNI.